-(a) For 2020 the BLE advocated a swap at national level of 210 tonnes between the high-sea fleet and the cutter fleet, balancing herring fishing by pelagic trawlers in the North Sea (HER/4AB) against the release of herring for coastal fisheries in the western Baltic Sea.
-According to the TAC Regulation (Regulation (EU) No 2020/123), the HER/4AB stock was within safe biological limits, as Article 7(2) applies to that stock.
-The Association of German Cutter and Coastal Fisheries and the German High Seas Fishing Association are actively involved.
+- (a) The BLE favours an exchange at national level between the high-sea fleet and the cutter fleet of 600 tonnes each for 2019 and 210 tonnes each for 2020, balancing herring fishing by pelagic trawlers in the North Sea (HER/4AB) against the release of herring for coastal fisheries in the western Baltic Sea.
+According to the TAC Regulation (Regulation (EU) No 2020/123), the HER/4AB stock is within safe biological limits, as Article 7(2) applies to that stock.
+The Association of German Cutter and Coastal Fisheries and the German High Seas Fishing Association are actively involved. - (b) The BLE is in favour of allowing large trawlers (18 metres and above) to increase their catches of certain North Sea flatfish stocks (including PLE/2A3AX4) in 2019 and 2020, as part of an exchange where catches of western Baltic cod are reallocated to smaller vessels (less than 18 metres).
+According to the TAC Regulation (Regulation (EU) No 2020/123), the